MarcVillain/EmailGenerator/README.md

 ```
 emails:                     # List of emails to generate
 - amount: 2                 # Amount of messages to exchange
+  attachments:              # List of files to attach to each email
+  - ["filename"]            # List of file names.
   NAME:                     # NAME must be in all caps
     attribute1: value       # attributes must be in all lowercase
     attribute2: value